 Site Ref.
-Location Uses

-SK058 Whitakers Chocolate Factory Site, C3 Residential

-Skipton

-O'4 - All (' A O 400 l 4

-Site Allocation Area: 0.492 hectares

-Number of Dwellings Generated: 16 dwellings [0.492 ha x 32 dwellings per ha].

-- Siting and design of development on the site to conserve the setting of the conservation area, including the conversion of the two existing villa-style houses on the site as part of any proposed scheme; - Ground work assessment will be required as part of the on-site works to investigate areas thought to be of archaeological significance; The site is a town centre site with very good accessibility to key services and public transport.
-Proposals for development should therefore maximise the opportunities for future occupiers to walk or cycle to most key services rather than using a private vehicle; - Air quality, noise pollution and/or light pollution measures to be included in the design and design and layout of the scheme on the site; - Access to the site is to be gained from Keighley Road. - Development proposals on this site must accord with all relevant policies of the local plan
+Location Uses SK058 Whitakers Chocolate Factory Site, Skipton C3 Residential Site Allocation Area: 0.492 hectare S Number of Dwellings Generated: 1 16 dwellings [0.492 ha x 32 dwellings p per ha].
+Development Principles: • Proposals for the redevelopment of this site, including the demolition of existing buildings will conserve the character and appearance of this part of the Skipton Conservation Area.
+Any redevelopment proposals will retain and convert the two villa- style houses, retain the boundary walls on Upper Union Street, and will not exceed the scale and massing of the existing buildings on the site • Ground work assessment will be required as part of the on-site works to investigate areas thought to be of archaeological significance. transport.
+Proposals for de • The site is a town centre site with very good accessibility to key services and public transport.
+Proposals for development will therefore maximise the opportunities for future occupiers to walk or cycle to most key services rather than using a private vehicle.
+Air quality, noise pollution and/or light pollution measures to be included in the design and layout of the scheme on the site; Access to the site is to be gain Access to the site is to be gained from Keighley Road. (which set out requirements is site must accord with local plan s for contributions towards afford pace and recreation facilities) ar dable housing, education